SemanticComputing/sampo-ui/README.md

 # Sampo-UI

-A framework for implementing semantic portals.
+A framework for building user interfaces for semantic portals.
 The following portals use this repository as a base:

 * [Mapping Manuscript Migrations](https://github.com/mapping-manuscript-migrations/mmm-web-app)
 * [WarVictimSampo 1914&ndash;1922](https://github.com/SemanticComputing/sotasurmat-web-app)